-The best time to visit Twizel is during the summer when temperatures average 23 Celsius (73 Fahrenheit), and you can swim in the rivers or lakes here, or in autumn when the town explodes into a burst of fall colors.
+In my opinion, the best time to visit Twizel is during the summer when temperatures average 23 °C (73 °F), and you can swim in the rivers or lakes here.
+Fall is also a beautiful time to visit, when the town explodes into a burst of fall colors – it’s towns like Twizel that make me realize just how many beautiful places there are to visit in New Zealand!

-In this blog, I’ll tell you about 12 of the best things to do in Twizel.
+In this blog, I’ve put together a list of the 12 of the very best things to do in Twizel.
 From exploring Mount Cook National Park, watching the sunset at nearby Lake Ruataniwha, to snapping some photos at a Lavender Farm – there are so many activities on offer in and around Twizel!

 Things to do in Twizel, New Zealand